 How Soda Affects Your Oral Care

 Soda is highly acidic, which breaks down the enamel of your teeth.
 Enamel is the protective layer that protects the tooth’s more sensitive parts, such as the dentin.
 When enamel erodes, it is gone forever.
-This may make you more susceptible to tooth decay,
+This may make you more susceptible to tooth decay, cavities, and sensitive teeth.

 - Drink only one soda